-I’ve just seen that Migros started a very nice offer on their MBudget Mini and MBudget Maxi mobile plan.
+I have had Migros MBudget mobile plan for about a year now.
+And I have just seen that Migros started a very nice offer on their MBudget Mini and MBudget Maxi mobile plan.
 You can now get twice more mobile data each month for free.
-I think it’s a great offer.
+I think it is a great offer.
 So I wanted to share this offer with you!
 I hope many of you can profit from this awesome offer!

 From July 1st to August 31st, you get twice more data for one year.
 For the same price!
 This is also working for current customers!
 My monthly data allowance just got doubled from 600Mo to 1.2Go :)

-Although it’s a good month for savings, it’s not as good as I planned.
+Although it is a good month for savings, it is not as good as I planned.
 This month is the first month I received my new salary :) But it was a very expensive month :( We had to pay many insurance fees.
 And several other relatively big expenses.
-But it’s still not too bad :)
+But it is still not too bad :)

 Continue reading “June 2018 – Insurance month!”